TedTschopp/tedt.org/_posts/Drafts/2023-09-10-What-Makes-the-Human.md

 You embark on your journey fully prepared for long periods of travel and sleeping in the open.
 It is expected that every character carries the necessary equipment for an adventurous life.
-This equipment consists of two main categories: Equipment and Adventuring gear.
+This equipment consists of two main categories: Equipment and Operational Gear.

 #### Equipment